xnought/autoprompt/README.md

 # autoprompt

-Copilot like completion for generating more effective prompts essentially for free.
+Copilot like completion for generating more effective prompts.
 The real power is a nice suggestion system for prompts that are new and creative to help the user prompt the best.

 This process an be applied iteratively and actively.